 Have you tried the Starbucks Sous Vide Egg Bites?
-I think the Bacon and Gruyere version are to die for.
+I think the Bacon and Gruyere version is to die for.

 What is a sous vide?